razmarques/Devbox/README.md

-# Devbox: a distrobox development container
+# Devbox: a distrobox image with development tools
 Container image that bundling software development utilities and IDEs, built upon the latest Fedora distribution.
 Intended to be used with `distrobox`.
 This is a great solution to set up a software development environment on an immutable distribution such as Aeon or Silverblue.

 ## The image includes the following: